 Once children have a sufficient knowledge of phonics to read some short books independently, reading skills are developed through daily guided reading lessons.
 During these lessons, children are encouraged to discuss books with a growing understanding and enthusiasm.
 Exciting and challenging texts are chosen to broaden pupils’ understanding of language, develop fluency and further enjoyment.
 Please see our overview below which outlines our class focus texts for guided reading sessions.

 Every child at Wavendon Gate School is given a reading book that is appropriate for their age and stage of development that they can take home and share with you.
 Developing readers are encouraged to read their book a few times on different occasions during the week before swapping it for a new one.
 This is to allow them to develop their reading stamina and to practise new words.
 Children are regularly assessed using an online system to measure fluency, accuracy and comprehension.
-The books are available from Reception to year 6 and they are colour coded with the children moving to the next band when secure with the previous one and have read a breadth of genres including fiction and non fiction titles.
+The books are available from Reception to year 6 and they are colour coded with the children moving to the next band when they are secure with the previous one, and have read a breadth of genres including fiction and non fiction titles.
 Click on the link below to find out more about the school book banding system.